-The Board of Directors of LORETO MUTUA, MUTUALIDAD DE PREVISIÓN SOCIAL AND SUBSIDIARY COMPANIES at its meeting held on 24 March 2020, formulated the Consolidated Annual Accounts, comprising the Consolidated Balance Sheet, the Consolidated Profit and Loss Account, the Statement of Changes in Consolidated Equity, the Consolidated Cash Flow Statement and the Consolidated Annual Report, all of which form an integral part of this document, on 72 consecutively numbered pages.
+The Board of Directors of LORETO MUTUA, MUTUALIDAD DE PREVISIÓN SOCIAL, in the meeting held on March 24th 2020, has presented the Annual Accounts, which include the Balance Sheet, the Profit & Loss Account, the Statement of Changes in Equity, the Cash Flow Statement and Notes to the Financial Statements, as well as the Management Report, all of them for financial year 2019.
+The aforementioned Annual Accounts and Management Report, which form an integral part of this document, are drawn up on 74 consecutively numbered pages.